Oussamaosman02/php-tuto-old/README.md

 // 0-first 1-second 2-third 3-fourth
 ```

-As we sais before, there are different types of arrays so... let's try this `foreach` loop with an [associative array](#associative-array)
+As we said before, there are different types of arrays so... let's try this `foreach` loop with an [associative array](#associative-array)

 ```php
 $hex = [